-Once the corn on the cob is cool, using a sharp knife, cut the corn from the cobs and place it into a large bowl.
+- Once the corn on the cob is cool, cut it from the cobs and place it into a large bowl using a sharp knife.

-For a quicker way to cut vegetables, I suggest using a vegetable chopper.
-Not only does it cut chopping time in half, but it also allows everything is chopped uniformly.
+- I suggest using a vegetable chopper for a quicker way to cut vegetables.
+Not only does it cut chopping time in half, but it also allows everything to be chopped uniformly.

 As a result, the ingredients enhance over time.

 It's a zesty, tangy mix of black beans, black-eyed peas, corn, and other fresh veggies.
 You can enjoy it as a dip with tortilla chips or eat it as a salad.

 Cowboy Caviar, also known as Texas Caviar, has some Dallas history.
 It was created by Helen Corbitt, the legendary culinary director at Neiman Marcus in downtown Dallas, in the 1940s.
 Since then, it's been a potluck staple for many Texans and has even been fried at the State Fair of Texas.

 Invented in the 1950s by Helen Corbitt, famed 1950s Neiman Marcus food director, it was first served as "pickled black-eyed peas" on New Year's Eve at the Houston Country Club.
 Soon after, it was dubbed "Texas caviar."